peter-evans/slash-command-dispatch/docs/workflow-dispatch.md

 - When issuing a slash command with arguments, *only named arguments are accepted*.
 Unnamed arguments will be ignored.
 - A maximum of 10 named arguments are accepted.
 Additional named arguments after the first 10 will be ignored.
 - `ref` is a reserved named argument that does not count towards the maximum of 10.
 This is used to specify the target reference of the command.
 The reference can be a branch, tag, or a commit SHA.
 If you omit the `ref` argument, the target repository's default branch will be used.
 - A `client_payload` context cannot be sent with [workflow_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) events.
-The target workflow can only make use of up to 10 pre-defined inputs, the names of which must match the named arguments supplied with the slash command.
+The target workflow can only make use of up to 10 pre-defined inputs, the names of which must match named arguments supplied with the slash command.

 ## Handling dispatched commands